DataMa-Solutions/docs/compare/model/dimensions.md

 DataMa COMPARE analyses the contribution of each dimension in the performance and split this contribution in **performance effect** and **mix effect**.

-The below diagram helps you to understand the type of contribution we are analysing when the performance evolves.
+The below diagram helps you to understand the type of contribution we are analyzing when the performance evolves.

 <center> <img src="compare/model/images/Dimensions-analysis.gif"> </center>